 Whatever space you’re in, own it.

 Second, when Jacobs ran the marathon, he did an absolutely brilliant job of putting his app in context.
-It made is really clear what his app did, in a visible and easy-to-understand way.
+It made it really clear what his app did, in a visible and easy-to-understand way.
 That’s the best thing you can do for your app and you should be doing it wherever you can, from crazy marketing to pictures on your website with Placeit.

 3- Angry Birds

 We couldn’t possibly talk about apps without at least mentioning Angry Birds.
 The darling of app gaming, Angry Birds has some crazy promotional tactics in its history.
-The best one through is undeniably their efforts in May 2011.
+The best one though is undeniably their efforts in May 2011.

 They decided to bridge the digital gap and bring the fun of a smartphone into the real world.
 They set up an actual angry birds level in the middle of Barcelona.